 - Qualifications from an approved professional body will also be taken into account

 *Funding support notice*A limited number of scholarships may be available for this course, with a minimum award of £6,000 per place.
+The deadline for submission of the application is before 5pm on 1 September 2021.
 See fees/funding tab for more information.